 When you think about fishing, you usually picture a solitary affair, perhaps with a few friends or family members to keep you company.
 Sure, who doesn’t like a good getaway?
 There are times, however, when you want to hear other people’s angling stories, and maybe even share some of your own feats.

 For this list, we’ve taken fishing festivals with an educational, entertaining, culinary, and fishing element to them.
 Some of these festivals include angling competitions as well, but are not strictly fishing tournaments.

 Texas Fly Fishing & Brew Festival, Plano, Texas

 Located 20 miles north of Dallas, Plano’s Texas Fly Fishing & Brew Festival is a two-day event with a mission to introduce as many people to the sport of fly fishing as possible.
-Starting March 23, this one-of-a-kind, family-friendly festival will offer you all sorts of opportunities to up your fly fishing game.
+Taking place in March, this one-of-a-kind, family-friendly festival will offer you all sorts of opportunities to up your fly fishing game.
 Beginner or expert, you’ll be able to learn everything you want about casting techniques, fly tying, and fish species.

 The TFFBF isn’t just about education, though.
 There’s also a plethora of hot new fly fishing equipment on display.
 Once you’re done with gear testing and picking fly fishing experts’ brains, step out into the beautiful Texas outdoors and take a sip of the Lone Star State’s best micro-brewed beer.

 The Brainerd Jaycees Ice Fishing Extravaganza, Brainerd, Minnesota

 When the Brainerd Jaycees launched their little tournament in 1991, the idea was to make a fun fishing event that would rally locals around a noble cause.
 The purpose was to raise money for local charities and to provide opportunities for personal growth.
 What nobody expected was for it to become the biggest ice fishing event in the world.